bluetentacle/contract-mesh/README.md

 ...
 ```

+The resiliency specification is not specific to any resiliency product.
+If a service mesh is not used, the specification can still be used by the code generator to add resiliency behavior in client-side code using such libraries as resiliency4j and Polly.

 ### Contract as a design document

 The contract, produced before any code is written, can serve as a design document.
 Its high-level nature makes it easy to read and understand.